KirkXu/MitsubaForMaya/README.md

 	- cmds.unloadPlugin( "MitsubaForMaya.py" )

 - ****VERY IMPORTANT****
 - The first field in the Render Settings Mituba tab is the path to the 'mitsuba' binary.
 You must set this to be able to render.
+The setting can be specified through an environment variable, as described below, or manually.
+The path will be retained in a file's Render Settings, so the value only has to be specified the first time you use a scene.
 	- OSX: ex. /path/where/you/downloaded/Mitsuba.app/Contents/MacOS/mitsuba
 	- Linux: ex. /usr/local/mitsuba/mitsuba
 	- Windows: ex.
 C:/path/where/you/downloaded/Mitsuba 0.5.0 64bit/Mitsuba 0.5.0/mitsuba.exe

 - ****VERY IMPORTANT****
-- Render Settings' Mitsuba tab has to have been displayed before a render can start
+- If you use an Integrator other than Path Tracer, the Render Settings' Mitsuba tab has to have been displayed before a render can start
-	- If you use the 'Path Tracer' Integrator, reloading the scene won't require you to open the Render Settings.
 	- If you use a different integrator, you'll have to click on the Mitsuba tab in Render Settings before you can render.

 - Renders EXRs